- Complaining involves voicing legitimate dissatisfaction, while whining is about something trivial.

 Complaining and whining can be distinguished by the nature of the dissatisfaction and by our motivation for expressing it.
 Complaining involves voicing fair and legitimate dissatisfactions with the goal of attaining a resolution or remedy.
 When we voice legitimate dissatisfactions but do so without the goal of attaining a resolution we are merely venting.
 And when the dissatisfactions we voice are trivial or inconsequential and not worthy of special attention, we are whining.

-The distinction is significant because complaining, venting, and whining, have very different effects on our psychology and emotions.
+The distinction is significant because complaining, venting, and whining have very different effects on our psychology and emotions.
 How we complain affects us in substantial ways, many of which we fail to realize.
-They impact us materially (read, Do You Speak up When You Should?), emotionally (read, How Much of Your Life Do You Spend Angry?), physically (read, When Minor Complaints have Major Consequences) and psychologically (read, Does Complaining Damage Our Mental Health?).
+They impact us materially, emotionally, physically, and psychologically.

-In addition, how we express dissatisfactions has a significant impact on how we are perceived by those to whom we voice them (read, The Survival Guide for Dealing with Chronic Complainers).
-Now, a new study expands this body of knowledge by demonstrating that children as young as three-years-old can distinguish between complaining and whining, and respond accordingly.
+In addition, how we express dissatisfactions has a significant impact on how we are perceived by those to whom we voice them (read The Survival Guide for Dealing With Chronic Complainers).
+Now, a new study expands this body of knowledge by demonstrating that children as young as 3 years old can distinguish between complaining and whining, and respond accordingly.

-The study demonstrates that children as young as three-years-old can distinguish legitimate complaints from whining and display empathy accordingly.
+The study demonstrates that children as young as 3 years old can distinguish legitimate complaints from whining and display empathy accordingly.
 Taking time to consider whether our complaints are worthwhile, what we hope to attain by voicing them, and how doing so might impact those around us is a crucial step too many of us skip in today’s culture of complaints.